sammdot/alleycat/README.md

 AlleyCAT is a hybrid web-desktop application built with [Tauri](https://tauri.app), [React](https://reactjs.org), [TipTap](https://tiptap.dev), and [TypeScript](https://www.typescriptlang.org).
 Building the desktop app from source requires Node v16+ and Rust v1.64+; the web version requires only Node.
 Ensure `yarn` and `cargo` are installed before proceeding.

-In order to connect AlleyCAT with Plover, you will also need a full Plover 4.0.0-dev10+ installation with the `alleycat_link` plugin, included in this repository.
+In order to connect AlleyCAT with Plover, you will also need a full Plover 4.0.0-dev10+ installation with the [`alleycat_link` plugin](https://pypi.org/project/alleycat-link), included in this repository, or installed through `pip` or Plover's plugins manager.

 ### Project Structure